 Recently I have noticed that, attending a braai, there are many stigmas around braais, firstly the men light the fire and hold the tongs, whilst the ladies prepare the table and salads and desserts, as if females can’t braai?
 As you can see, if you are a female vegan attending a braai, it might be easier to bring the salad, but if you are a vegan male, apparently your masculine side to you disappears.
 It’s like feminine being a vegan?
 What?

 Jokes will flare up and the evening will revolve around why you are such a disgrace to South Africans, or any other countless veganism-related questions.
-Where do you get your protein?
+Where do you get your protein from?
 Don’t you lack iron?
 Don’t you miss meat?
 And, the best question of all, what do you even eat?

 Instead, it’s safe to bring a salad and some wine.
 Bringing a vegan patty is like walking into a church service listening to Lady Gaga’s hit single ‘Judah’.
 So just bring the salad…